-The amount of electricity you use will have a big impact on the tariff you end up paying.
-While the more you use the more you’ll pay overall, you may qualify for a lower price per kwh.
+The amount of business electricity you use will have a big impact on the tariff you end up paying.
+While the more you use, the more you’ll pay overall.
+This means you may qualify for lower business electricity rates.

 Company Credit Rating

-Some UK energy suppliers will look at your credit rating before offering you a contract.
-Generally speaking the better your business’s financial health, the lower prices should be.
+Some UK domestic and business energy suppliers will look at your credit rating before offering you a contract.
+Generally speaking, the better your business’s financial health, the lower prices should be.

 You can generally save money by shopping around just before your current contract ends.
 If you don’t sign a new fixed term contract, you may be rolled over into a deemed rate or default contract and end up paying the prices listed above.

-- Know how much electricity you’re using each year
+- Know how much business electricity you’re using each year

 - Know at what time(s) of day you use the most electricity